hashbrowncipher/safer-signed-urls/README.md

 Safer S3 signed URLs

-## The problem
+## Problem

 A webserver controls access to content.
 Maybe that content is photos, maybe it's proprietary-licensed software, maybe it's bank statements.
 Let's stick with photos for now, like the photo-sharing products from Google or Facebook.

 For any given photo, there's a list of people who should have access to it;
 this list changes over time.
 The webserver is good at figuring out which photos should be accessible to which people.
 It's less good at storing and serving the photos: it offloads that task to a blobstore, like Amazon S3.